-Contact specialist property disputes solicitor, Mike Hansom on 01225 462871.
-Alternatively, you can email him or complete the Contact Form at the foot of this page.
+We have longstanding expertise in acting for landlords selling or transferring freehold residential or mixed use blocks.
+Contact our team on 01225 462871.
+Alternatively, you can email, or complete the contact form at the foot of this page.

 Selling or Transferring your Freehold